various forms of waste

 External source: Biffa

-Take a look inside our very own materials recovery facility with our What happens to north London's recycling? informative video below.
+Take a look inside our very own materials recovery facility with our What happens to north London's recycling?
+Informative video below.

 An introduction to recycling